NetLogo/Python-Extension/README.md

 ```

-Evaluates the given Python expression and reports the result. `py:runresult` attempts to convert from Python data types to NetLogo data types.
+Evaluates the given Python expression and reports the result.
+`py:runresult` attempts to convert from Python data types to NetLogo data types.
 Numbers, strings, and booleans convert as you would expect.
 Any list-like object in Python (that is, anything with a length that you can iterate through) will be converted to a NetLogo list.
 For instance, Python lists and NumPy arrays will convert to NetLogo lists.
-Python dicts (and dict-like objects) will convert to a NetLogo list of key-value pairs (where each pair is represented as a list). `None` will be converted to `nobody`.
+Python dicts (and dict-like objects) will convert to a NetLogo list of key-value pairs (where each pair is represented as a list).
+`None` will be converted to `nobody`.
 Other objects will simply be converted to a string representation.

+Note that due a [current issue](https://github.com/qiemem/PythonExtension/issues/6), dict keys will always be reported as strings.
+If you need to report non-string keys, report the `.items()` of the dict instead of the dict itself.